Tarun-Sri-Sai/jsondiff/README.md

 ### For Windows

-You can download the [Windows installation script](./Install.ps1) and execute it in a machine using PowerShell.
+You can download the [Windows installation script](./Install.ps1) and execute it in a machine using PowerShell as Administrator.

 ```powershell
 powershell.exe -File .\Install.ps1